WeblateOrg/weblate/docs/devel/integration.rst

 on, but it is usually better to introduce new strings together with the code changes that introduced them.

-Monolingual formats need addition of the new string to :ref:`component-template`.
-This is typically done by the developers during developing the code.
-You might want to introduce review of those strings using :ref:`source-quality-gateway`.
+Monolingual formats need to be configured so that new strings are added to :ref:`component-template`.
+This is typically done by developers, as they write the code.
+You might want to use a review process of those strings using :ref:`source-quality-gateway`.

 Bilingual formats typically extract strings from the source code using some